What Are Lines of Credit & How Do They Work?

-Other Open-End Credit Sources
+Other Revolving Credit Sources

-Open-end personal checking lines also are available in some banks and credit unions.
+Revolving personal checking lines also are available in some banks and credit unions.
 The bank or credit union establishes a credit limit and deposits that in the bank for you to write check against rather than you depositing money into an account and then writing checks against that amount.

 Diners Club and Carte Blanche are the two most popular forms of travel and entertainment cards.

-Similarities And Differences With Other Loan
+Similarities and Differences with Other Loans

-A LOC is first cousin to a HELOC in that both extend lines of credit to use as needed.
+A LOC is first cousin to a HELOC in that both extend lines of credit for use as needed.
 However, you don’t have to put your home up as collateral with a LOC.
-A LOC is unsecured and thus far more secure for the borrower.
+A LOC is unsecured and thus far more favorable for the borrower.
 The added risk to the bank could mean higher interest rates charged for the LOC, but still, they can’t take your home.